hamburger

 Traditional Methods of Water Conservation

-In addition to the quantity and quality of surface and groundwater in India being severely impacted by expanding urbanisation and water pollution, a changing climate is causing lakes and rivers to dry up.
+In addition to the quantity and quality of surface and groundwater in India being severely impacted by expanding urbanization and water pollution, a changing climate is causing lakes and rivers to dry up.
 The delicate agricultural system of the nation is still largely dependent on rainfall, and a poor monsoon season can completely wreck the economy.

 In traditional rainwater harvesting methods, water is stored and also used to recharge groundwater.